w3f/polkadot-wiki/docs/learn/how-to/verify-extrinsic.md

 ![](../../assets/how-to/65032433865.png)

-1\. **Method** : the extrinsic you are about to sign. **It is very important!** Click on the arrow to see the details.
+1\. **Method** : the extrinsic you are about to sign. **It is very important.** Click on the arrow to see the details.
 You will see a short description of the method you are about to use.
 In this example, it is a transfer with a "keep-alive" check.
 In the details, you can see the recipient address, its icon, and the amount being sent in DOT.
 If the recipient account is in your [address book](accounts-vs-address-book.md) or on the Accounts page, you will also see the name you gave to the recipient account.

 2\. **Fees** : the fee you will pay from your remaining transferrable balance for broadcasting this transaction.
 On Polkadot, it is nominated in [milliDOT](../learn-DOT.md#the-planck-unit).